 The Maidens by Alex Michaelides

 Mariana is a group therapist grieving over the loss of her husband.
 When her niece’s best friend dies while attending Cambridge University, Mariana returns to the campus to help.
-A secret society of female students, The Maidens, and a suspicion that Greek Tragedy processor Edward Fosca is the cause of the girl’s death collide, compelling Mariana to do some digging herself.
+A secret society of female students, The Maidens, and a suspicion that Greek Tragedy professor Edward Fosca is the cause of the girl’s death collide, compelling Mariana to do some digging herself.
 But ancient traditions lie deep, and getting access into secret societies isn’t always the safest, especially when lives are at stake.

 The Truants by Kate Weinberg